rustfoundation/foundation.rust-lang.org/news/rust-foundation-in-review-2024-annual-report-preview.md

 In 2024, we launched and advanced several high-impact initiatives, including:

-* **Security Initiative & crates.io Support**: With funding from OpenSSF and AWS, the Rust Foundation bolstered Rust’s security with tools like **Typomania** and **Painter**, and conducted extensive crates security scanning, among many other crates.io-focused projects.
-We received a generous $430k in continued funding from Alpha-Omega for 2025 to continue our Security Initiative work.
+* **Security Initiative & crates.io Support**: With funding from OpenSSF and AWS, the Rust Foundation bolstered Rust’s security with tools like [**Typomania**](https://github.com/rustfoundation/typomania) and [**Painter**](https://github.com/rustfoundation/painter), and conducted extensive crates security scanning, among many other crates.io-focused projects.
+We received a generous $430k in continued funding from Alpha-Omega for 2025 to continue our Security Initiative work this upcoming year.
 * **Community Grants Program**: We provided crucial funding and mentorship to contributors, ensuring the next generation of Rust maintainers and community leaders thrive.
+In October, we [announced](https://foundation.rust-lang.org/news/announcing-the-rust-foundation-s-2024-fellows/) the latest cohort of Rust Foundation Fellows: a talented group of maintainers who are receiving funding for their contributions to Rust.
-* **Safety-Critical Rust Consortium**: We brought together industry leaders to promote Rust’s role in safety-critical software applications.
+* [**Safety-Critical Rust Consortium**](https://foundation.rust-lang.org/news/announcing-the-safety-critical-rust-consortium/): We brought together industry leaders to promote Rust’s role in safety-critical software applications.
-* **Rust-C++ Interoperability Initiative**: This two-year $1M initiative, supported by Platinum Member Google, is helping bridge the gap between Rust and C++, making it easier for developers to integrate Rust into existing codebases.
+* [**Rust-C++ Interoperability Initiative**](https://foundation.rust-lang.org/news/google-contributes-1m-to-rust-foundation-to-support-c-rust-interop-initiative/): This two-year $1M initiative, supported by Platinum Member Google, is helping bridge the gap between Rust and C++, making it easier for developers to integrate Rust into existing codebases.

 These initiatives directly support Rust’s sustainable growth and adoption across the world and many different applications in technology.
-We are thrilled to build on this work in the year ahead.
+We are thrilled to build on this work in the year ahead!

 ## RustConf 2024: A Landmark Event